laurendc/nannytracker/README.md

 # Nanny Mileage Tracker

 A simple Terminal User Interface (TUI) application to track nanny mileage and calculate reimbursement at $0.70 per mile.
+NOTE: THIS IS VERY MUCH A WORK IN PROGRESS.

 ## Features